MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-azure-eventhub.md

 **To attach the environment to Notebooks or Spark job definitions**:
 1. Navigate to the specific notebook or Spark job definition in Fabric.
 2. Click the **Environment** menu on the Home tab and select the environment with the configured diagnostics Spark properties.
-3. The configuration will be applied when you start a **Spark session**.
+3. The configuration is applied when you start a **Spark session**.

 **To set the environment as the workspace default**: